dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 5. `table`, the name of the database table which will store your Snowplow events.
 Must have been setup previously
 6. `username`, the database user to load your Snowplow events with.
-   You can leave this blank to default to the user running the script
+   Set this to the username you created as part of the database setup
 7. `password`, the password for the database user.
-Leave blank if there is no password
+Set this to the password you created as part of the database setup

 Note that the `host` and `port` options are not currently supported for Infobright - StorageLoader assumes that the Infobright database is on the